-Control board display Control board SW setting ※1 SW setting %1 Preset water temperature SW3-5:ON SW3-6:OFF SW3-6:OFF Current water temperature 2 SW3-5:ON SW3-5:ON SW3-6:ON High pressure / Low pressure SW2-10 :OFF SW3-8 :OFF SW3-5 :OFF SW3-6 :OFF SW3-10 :OFI SW3-7 :OFF SW3-8 :OFF SW3-9 :OFF SW3-10 :OFF
+Control board display Control board SW sett ing 1 Preset water temperature SW3-5: ON SW3-6: OFF Current water temperature 2 SW3-5: ON SW3-6: ON High pressure/Low pressure SW2-10: OFF SW3-5: OFF SW3-6: OFF SW3-7: OFF SW3-8: OFF SW3-9: OFF SW3-10: OFF

-- ※1.
-Select a display by setting the switches. ※2.
-The current water temperature is displayed according to the preset water temperature is displayed according to the preset water temperature method. ※3.
-If an error occurs, a 4-digit error code, as explained in the table below, will blink on the board and tembe controlled risplay. ([Error code] and [Erro source address]appear alternately on the remote controller display.) ※4.
-Definition of symbols in the "Error reset" column of symbols in the "Error reset regardless of the switch settings on Errors that can be reset regardless of the switch settings or unit is set to "Enable" (factory setting) - Errors that cannot be reset if the remote reset setting on the

-- unit is set to "Disable"
+- 2 - Select an item to be displayed by setting the switches.

+The current water temperature will be displayed according to the selection on the preset water temperature display option.

+If an error occurs, a 4-digit error code, from a list of error codes in the table at right will blink on the board and remote controller display. ([Error code] and [Error source address] appear alternately on the remote controller display.)

+Definition of symbols in the "Error reset" column - - ⊚ ...
+Errors that can be reset regardless of the switch settings - O ...
+Errors that can be reset if the remote reset setting on the unit is set to "Enable" (factory setting) Errors that cannot be reset if the remote reset setting on the unit is set to "Disable" - X ...
-× ...
 Errors that cannot be reset

--...
-Errors that will be automatically reset after the cause of the error is removed - ※5.
-Power failure can be detected only when the switch setting "Automatic recovery after power failure" on the unit is set to "Disable."
-(The default setting is "Enable.") - ※6.
+- X ...
+Errors that cannot be reset ...
+Errors that will be automatically reset after the cause of the error is removed Power failure can be detected only when the switch setting "Automatic recovery after power failure" on the unit is set to "Disable."
+(The default setting is "Enable.")
 Depending on the system configuration, the unit may come to an abnormal stop when the communication error lasts for 10 minutes or longer.
 In this case, the error needs to be reset by setting either SWS1 on the unit (PCB) or remote operation switch.

-X This error code will appear when multiple errors occur that are reset in different - ways and when one or more of these errors have not been reset.
-This error can be reset by turning off and then back on the unit's power. - Remove the cause of the error before resetting the error.

-Resuming operation without removing the cause may burst the heat exchanger.
+This error code will appear when multiple errors occur that are reset in different ways and when one or more of these errors have not been reset.
+This error can be reset by turning off and then back on the unit's power.
+Remove the cause of the error before resetting the error.
+Resuming operation without removing the cause may burst the heat exchanger. - 8 - Resuming operation without removing the cause may burst the heat exchanger.